The best independent guide to Porto

 Situated 14km to the north of the city, the airport is connected to Porto by the metro network.
 The metro departs every 20 minutes (7am-11pm) and a single ticket costs €2.25.
 There are taxis at the airport (20 minutes to city centre, €25-€30) along with ride-hailing cars such as Uber or Bolt that are marginally cheaper.

 Insight: Portugal has an excellent express train network and is only a 3-hour train ride from Porto to Lisbon.

 Related articles: Porto airport to the city

-English is also widely spoken by those who work within the tourist industry.
-Tourists with only English language skills will not experience any language barriers.
-All transport hubs, including railway stations, metro and airports also have full English translations and signposting.
-When dining out, most restaurants and cafes in Porto have English menus and, if not, waiters are always happy to translate.
+All transport hubs, including railway stations, metro and airports have English instructions and signposting.
+When dining out, all restaurants and cafes will have English menus and, if not, waiters are always happy to translate.

-A rental car is not needed for a holiday to Porto, since the city has excellent public transport and the most popular day trips can be reached by train.
-Driving in central Porto can be very challenging, with erratic drivers, confusing road layouts and limited car parking.
-A rental car is useful if you plan to explore the Douro valley or the northeast of Portugal, where there is almost no public transport.
+A car is not needed for a trip to Porto, as there is excellent public transport and inexpensive taxis.
+Driving in central Porto can be very demanding, with erratic drivers, confusing road layouts and limited car parking.

 All of the popular day trip destinations (such as Braga, Guimarães, Douro Valley Aveiro) have direct train services from Porto.
 However, a car can be useful if you wish to explore the far north or east of Portugal.

 Porto is a popular backpacking and budget holiday destination, as there are many excellent hostels, inexpensive restaurants and lots of similarly-minded, worldly travellers.
 The nightlife of the city is lively and liberal and the city always has a bustling atmosphere.
 There is always a good backpacking community comprised of a wide range of nationalities.